 Just as you need to take a bit of extra care with books you’ve borrowed from the library, you need to look after the toys, i.e.. make sure you keep track of all the pieces, don’t leave toys outside in the rain or where they might be stolen, ensure your children don’t misuse or break the toys and finally clean and dry the toys before you return them.
 Please read our Membership Rules document.

 How do I join the library?

 We prefer eftpos payment but also accept cash for your subs.
-You will also be asked for proof of address and ID which we can copy for you.
+You will also be asked for proof of address and ID.

 Where is the Taranaki Toy Library?